live627/remu/README.md

 meanDisplay: "block"

 - by default this is block, sometimes you may want to switch this to table or table-cell or inline-block etc. so now you can.

+## Changes from MeanMenu
+- Removed the following properties in favor of CSS: meanRevealPosition meanRevealPositionDistance meanRevealColour